 The Story of the Leisure World Globe

-1964 – Ross Cortese, visionary developer of Leisure World, saw and admired the 120-foot diameter stainless steel Unisphere, the official symbol of the 1964-65 New York World’s Fair in Brooklyn.
-The Unisphere was a space-age update of the 180-foot diameter Perisphere theme center of the 1939-1940 New York World’s Fair on the same location.
+1962 – Ross Cortese, the visionary developer of Leisure World, announced the Seal Beach Leisure World Globe after the publication of a newspaper article including an architect’s rendering of the then-proposed 120-foot diameter stainless steel Unisphere, the official symbol of the 1964-65 New York World’s Fair in Flushing Meadows in Queens, New York.
+The Unisphere is a space-age update of the 180-foot diameter Perisphere theme center of the 1939-1940 New York World’s Fair on the same location.
 Cortese’s Rossmoor Corp. adapted and registered a Unisphere concept as their corporate logotype.
 Rossmoor Corp. contracted with Q.R.S.
 Corp. in Los Angeles to build seven, 32-foot diameter galvanized steel-and-fiberglass versions to promote each of its Leisure World developments including the one in Laguna Hills.
 Commonly called The Globe, Leisure World – Laguna Hills’ version was first situated on a parcel of land facing El Toro Road in the commercial area now adjacent to the east of the City of Laguna Hills Civic Center.

 Complete with colored lights and a fountain, it revolved slowly on El Toro Road near El Camino Real (later San Diego Freeway or Interstate 5) and was lit at night.
 For seven years, The Globe was usually the first site early residents saw when they entered the community.

 1973 – Some years later, it was decided to move The Globe.
-The original location was then surrounded with model homes and the area was considered too cramped to adequately display the majestic symbol.
-The construction of a new regional shopping center (later known as Laguna Hills Mall) also effected the location of The Globe.
-It was further decided that the underpass that circled The Globe needed to be removed and a wider El Toro Road be constructed to facilitate the expected traffic growth.
+The original location was then surrounded by model homes and the area was considered too cramped to adequately display the majestic symbol.
+The construction of a new regional shopping center (later known as Laguna Hills Mall) also affected the location of The Globe.
+Further, the underpass that circled The Globe needed to be removed and a wider El Toro Road is constructed to facilitate the expected traffic growth.
 The Globe was removed from its axis by crane and stored, awaiting plans and funds to refurbish, relocate and landscape around it nearby on Avenida de la Carlota behind St. George’s Episcopal Church.

 After being refurbished, installed, and landscaped at its new site, The Globe was an impressive sight as seen from Interstate 5 and the El Toro Road exit.
 Unfortunately, the gears that caused the globe to rotate stopped working after only one day.

-1996 – Ownership and maintenance of The Globe and underlying land was transferred from Orange County to the City of Laguna Hills.
+1996 – Ownership and maintenance of The Globe and underlying land were transferred from Orange County to the City of Laguna Hills.

 1999 – Leisure World – Laguna Hills and adjacent commercial properties were incorporated as the City of Laguna Woods and the gated community became known as “Leisure World – Laguna Woods.”
-Incorporation of this previously unincorporated county jurisdiction created Orange County’s 32nd municipality.
+The incorporation of this previously unincorporated county jurisdiction created Orange County’s 32nd municipality.

 - – Since The Globe and references to Leisure World were no longer pertinent to the City of Laguna Hills, the city offered to give it away to get it relocated; otherwise, the city would scrap it.